graphql-api/graphql-local-cron/.repomix/repomix-output.md

 - Some files may have been excluded based on .gitignore rules and Repomix's configuration
 - Binary files are not included in this packed representation.
 Please refer to the Repository Structure section for a complete list of file paths, including binary files
 - Only files matching these patterns are included: **/*
-- Files matching these patterns are excluded: examples/, .github/, .repomix/, node_modules/, *.log
+- Files matching these patterns are excluded: examples/, .github/, .repomix/, node_modules/, *.log, pnpm-workspace.yaml, repomix.config.json, tsconfig.reference.json, .gitignore, .npmignore, .npmrc, .prettierrc, .stackblitzrc, codegen.yaml
 - Files matching patterns in .gitignore are excluded
 - Files matching default ignore patterns are excluded
 - Content has been formatted for parsing in markdown style